Contingent fee: United Kingdom

 On 29 March 2011, Justice Secretary Kenneth Clarke announced plans to reform contingent fee arrangements, as part of reforms to the justice system prompted by a review of civil litigation costs carried out by Lord Justice Jackson.
 The changes were prompted by large rises in litigation costs and the proliferation of ambulance chasing advertisements and claim farmers.
 Following the introduction of contingent fees, the National Health Service had to pay out hundreds of millions of pounds in compensation for malpractice claims.

 Fee reforms were implemented in the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
 Under the new arrangements, claimants with contingent fee agreements still do not pay upfront fees or have to cover their lawyers' costs if the case is lost.
 If they win then they pay a "success fee" that is capped at 25% of the awarded damages.

 The status of contingent fees is different in Scotland, where it is lawful to agree that the lawyer gets paid only if the case is won (the speculative action).
 It is not lawful to fix a percentage of the client's winnings as the amount of the fee, but has been legal since 1990 for the lawyer and client to agree to an initial fee with a percentage increase in the lawyer's fee in case of success in the action.

 United States

 Most jurisdictions in the United States prohibit working for a contingent fee in criminal cases or certain types of family law claims, as made clear in Rule 1.5(d) of the Model Rules of Professional Conduct of the American Bar Association.
 Some jurisdictions, however do allow contingent fees in criminal cases.
 It depends on the attorney, the type of case and the fee agreement.
-In the United States, contingency fees are the standard in personal injury cases and are less common in other types of litigation.
+In the United States, contingency fees are standard in personal injury cases and are less common in other types of litigation.

-Most jurisdictions require contingent fees to be "reasonable," resulting in a typical contingent fee of 33-45% of any eventual recovery.
+Most jurisdictions require contingent fees to be "reasonable", resulting in a typical contingent fee of 33-45% of any eventual recovery.